anOtherAnalyse/FamilyFunPack/README.md

 ##### Pig POV
 Pig point of view -  When using portal invulnerability you can use a pig to travel 1x1 tunnels without taking damage.
 Use this to lower your point of view and see where you are going.

+##### Trace entities teleporting
+When an entity teleports out of your render distance, prints its new coordinates in chat.

 ##### Stalker
 Stalk a player: know when they connect/disconnect/change their gamemode/display name...
 Manage it with the ```.stalk``` command.